esri-es/ArcGIS-REST-API/HostedFeatureServices/README.md

 * [ArcGIS API for Python](https://github.com/Esri/arcgis-python-api)
 * [ArcGIS REST JS](https://esri.github.io/arcgis-rest-js/api/)

-**Note**: *none of them have support to every capability of the REST API, that's why we still think it's worth learning how to use it directly.*ss
+> **Note**: *none of them have support to every capability of the REST API, that's why we still think it's worth learning how to use it directly.*

 ## Additional resources